 Page House Inn Bed & Breakfast

-Completing the trifecta of historic Bed & Breakfasts, a stay at the Page House Inn rounds out the trip with a night in the renovated Georgian-Revival style estate.
+Round out your trip with a stay at this renovated Georgian-Revival style estate.
 Rooms are ornately decorated and some feature canopy beds, whirlpool or claw foot bathtubs.
 Guests can order breakfast selections from a menu served in the dining room or opt for room service.

 The Bavarian Chef